system-er/Godot3DInterpreter/README.md

 ; xxx - a comment
 "X - a string
 "[xx xx] - a string with spaces, for example "[hello world]
-MAKE "variablename number - declare a variable get the value with :variablename, change with "X = 7, exampe: MAKE "X 7    PRINT :X
+MAKE "variablename number - declare a variable, NO GLOBAL variables, get the value with :variablename, change with "X = 7, exampe: MAKE "X 7    PRINT :X
 PRINT string - print
 REPEAT number [ xxx ] - repeat something example: REPEAT 4 [ FORWARD 30 LEFT 90 ]
 FOR varname number number number [ xxx ] - for loop, example: FOR "I 1 3 1 [ PRINT :I ]
 IF xxx ENDIF - if command
 TO procedurename xxx END - a procedure, parameter allowed ( recursion now works, see example ), example TO "PROC :A PRINT :A END
-GO procedurename - start a procedure, parameter allowed, example GO "PROC 42
+GO procedurename - start a procedure, parameter allowed, NO nested procedures(proc in prog), example GO "PROC 42
 RANDOM as parameter, if RANDOM alone means 0-255, or RANDOM n for number, for example FORWARD RANDOM 50 means forward 0-49
 math with */+- and parenthesis () behind a = EQUALS TOKEN. or behind procedureparamtervariable example: MAKE "X 0  "X = :X + 7  PRINT :X, now also with float. or math in procedureparameter example: TO "PROC :N   PRINT :N   END ->call-> MAKE "A 2   GO "PROC :A + 1, see also example recursiontest